One Silent Night When Sworn Enemies Set War Aside

 “Eventually a German said, ‘Tomorrow you no shoot, we no shoot,'” British rifleman J. Reading later penned home.
 “They were Saxons and one fellow talked English!” gasped amazed infantryman Archibald Stanley.
 “Cor blimey mate…I was in a London hotel when the war broke out!”.
 It turned out peaceful gestures needn’t trump bitter hatreds or strict orders against fraternity.
 Contingents along the front observed impromptu goodwill and rest while remaining units gladly carried on hostilities.

-Yet where generosity emerged that c, shared humanity enticed men to suspend their commissioned savagery without requirement of truce.
+Yet where generosity emerged that christmas, shared humanity enticed men to suspend their commissioned savagery without an official truce.
 “You couldn’t have got such a quiet sector,” marvelled Sergeant George Beckwith.
 “It was just like a moonlit night at home, with a bit of snow on the ground.”
 Such fleeting tranquility, however relative, surely proved a welcomed reprieve.

 Foes Bury Dead, Swap Treats, And Sport Across Divide